sst/guide/_examples/how-to-add-jwt-authorization-with-auth0-to-a-serverless-api.md

 ## Creating the frontend

-Run the below commands in the root to create a basic react project.
+Run the below commands in the `packages/` directory to create a basic react project.

 ```bash
 $ npx create-vite@latest frontend --template react